Swiss central bank enacts biggest-ever hike to key rate – KION546

 Swiss central bank enacts biggest-ever hike to key rate

 GENEVA (AP) — Switzerland’s central bank has carried out the biggest hike ever to its key interest rate in an effort to clamp down on inflation.
+It is following the U.S. Federal Reserve and other central banks around the world in aggressive moves to clamp down on inflation.
 The Swiss National Bank said in a statement Thursday that it could not rule out further increases beyond the increase of three-quarters of a percentage point rise “to ensure price stability over the medium term.”
-The move raised the rate from minus 0.25% to 0.5%, which would be effective starting Friday.
-It aims to cool off inflation that came in at 3.5% in August.
+The move raised the rate from minus 0.25% to 0.5%, ending several years of negative interest rates in Switzerland.
+That was a testament to the stable growth, low-inflation environment, coupled with Switzerland’s appeal as a safe haven for assets.